IT4063-Spring2025/exploratory-data-analysis-oyekunmo/README.md

 - .
 I struggled initially dropping certain values because I had made the recurring mistake of setting a new variable whenever auto_mpg_df was manipulated.
 I eventually fixed everything so that each manipulation of the data frame would update the data frame itself by using the inplace parameter, setting it to true.

-I need the instructor to help me with: (repeat as needed)
+# I need the instructor to help me with: (repeat as needed)

 .
+N/A (did not receive the instructors help for this assignment)

-I needed just a little bit of help setting up the global environment with python 3.11 How long did it take you to complete this assignment? and reflect on that [12] hours.
+How long did it take you to complete this assignment? and reflect on that [12] hours.

 How often did you have to check the solution to the problem?
 How do you feel about that?
 I wouldn't often check the solutions to the problems but I used the resources from this week's module to help guide me.
 I feel like it gave me proper guidance whenever I got stuck.